railsuser2014/openobject-doc-book-en/3/3_8/accounts_fin_ana.rst

 .. tip:: Multiple Printing

-    To print several analytic accounts at once, you can make a multiple selection on the different accounts in the tree of accounts.
-Then click the appropriate :guilabel:`Report` in the toolbar (in the web client), or select one of the :guilabel:`Print` reports (in the
-    GTK client), to export the whole selection into a single PDF document.
+    To print several analytic accounts at once, you can make a multiple selection on the different accounts in the list of accounts.
+Then click the appropriate :guilabel:`Report` in the `Print` dropdown` button, to export the whole selection into a single PDF document.

 Analytic Balance
 ----------------